Strap Part Of Horses Bridle

 1. Browband: The Decorative and Functional Top Piece

 The browband sits across the horse's forehead, just above the eyes.
 While often decorative, it also plays a functional role in keeping the bridle in place and preventing it from slipping down.
-The browband is typically attached to the headstall at either end.
-Different styles and materials exist, ranging from simple leather to elaborately decorated ones with jewels or stitching.
+Because of that, the browband is typically attached to the headstall at either end.
+Consider this: different styles and materials exist, ranging from simple leather to elaborately decorated ones with jewels or stitching.
 Proper adjustment: The browband should sit comfortably across the forehead, neither too tight nor too loose.
 It should be snug enough to stay in place but not so tight it causes pressure on the horse's eyes or forehead.

 2. Headstall: The Foundation of the Bridle